 Equality and Inequality Dual

-Wage levels are characterised by race and gender with both factors converging tragically for black women seeking work in the economy.
+Wages, race and gender converge tragically for black women seeking work in the South African economy.

-Employment Equity protects all from conventional forms of discrimination such as race, gender, religion and disability – but not wage discrimination.
+The Employment Equity Act protects from conventional forms of discrimination such as race, gender, religion and disability – but not wage discrimination.

-Wage discrimination enters the labour market when employers are secretive about pay during recruitment.
+Wage discrimination enters the labour market when employers adopt pay secrecy during recruitment.

-Pay secrecy establishes a position of power during wage negotiation.
+Pay secrecy establishes positions of employer power during wage negotiation.
 The person who knows more about compensation has the upper hand.

 Kagiso Media / East Coast Radio